-Checkout on Facebook is currently limited to the US merchants, and is gradually being released following 19th May announcement.
+Checkout on Facebook is currently limited to the US merchants.

 The Checkout option on Facebook was introduced in the F8 Conference held in April 2019, where it allows people and eCommerce merchants to purchase, sell and ship the product from Facebook.
 Additionally, being paid off all within the Facebook site.

 To get your products on Facebook Marketplace with Checkout on the Facebook feature, you have two options:

 - If you are already selling with one of Facebook’s listing partners, you can get your products listed on the Marketplace with minimum effort.